 American Foxhound Personality

 While American Foxhounds are mainly sweet and easygoing they do have an independent and stubborn nature that is common among all hounds.
-These are hunting dogs and need very little direction from the hunters.
+These are hunting dogs and require very little direction from the hunters.
 Because of this they tend to do things their way and not the way of their human companions.

 Foxhounds need early socialization.
-As a trainer you must expose them to as many people, dogs, sights, sounds, and experiences as possible.
+As a trainer you must expose them to as many different people, dogs, sights, sounds, and experiences as possible.
 This type of training will help the Foxhound puppy grow up to be a friendly, well-rounded dog.

 Health of the American Foxhound